In this article...

 The petitioner, or plaintiff, is required to testify as to the identity of both parties, as well as the terms of the settlement.
 The spouse’s lawyer may ask the spouse questions to acknowledge they fully understand the terms of the settlement.
-The defendant’s attorney will also be present, and verify the agreement with the judge.
+The defendant’s attorney will also be present and verify the agreement with the judge.

 Unfortunately, marital settlement agreements are not always reached easily.
 When this is the case, both spouses may need to be present at special hearings called “pre-trials” along with their lawyers.
-These are typically informal in nature, and require both attorneys to present their client’s side of the argument.
+These are typically informal and require both attorneys to present their client’s side of the argument.
 A judge then provides both attorneys with a non-binding opinion on how to proceed, which is then reported back to the spouses.

 If the goal is a quick and efficient divorce in which you don’t have to attend court, the best approach is to agree on terms of a marital settlement agreement promptly and before the final hearing.